šŸ¤– Bot Detection guide

 We also provide an open-source bot detection JavaScript library, called BotD, which has fewer features and is able to detect basic automation tools only.

-If you want to use Fingerprint Pro Bot Detection, reach out to support at [email protected].
+If you want to use Fingerprint Bot Detection, reach out to our support team or enable the Pro Plus plan in the dashboard.

 Integrating Bot Detection